 - NYC ~= SF > LA > Chicago > Houston

-You will save the most money working in Houston because Texas has no state income tax, rents are ridiculously cheap, bottles are less pricey, and even the models (both male and female – yes, I realize that a diverse group reads this site) are less demanding and will give your wallet less of a workout.
+You will save the most money working in Houston because Texas has no state income tax, rent is ridiculously cheap, bottles are less pricey, and even the models are less demanding and will give your wallet less of a workout.

 Finance people are notorious for making millions of dollars and then blowing it all on luxury spending – so pay attention if you want to retire on more than $50K in that savings account you forgot about.

-One other note: driving will be required in most of these places, especially somewhere like LA where there is no public transportation and where cars are more essential than food and water.
+One other note: driving will be required in most of these places, especially in a city like LA where there is no public viable transportation.

 So if you hate driving and owning a car, your best bet is New York, although ride-sharing services such as Uber and Lyft have changed this dynamic somewhat.

 The main problem with exit opportunities is that it’s hard to interview when you’re far away.

-You need to take time off work by using questionable excuses, hope people don’t notice your repeated absences, and then actually visit the firm enough times to seal the deal.
+You need to take time off work by using questionable excuses, hope people don’t notice your repeated absences, and then visit the firm enough times to seal the deal.

 Since New York to SF or LA is a 5-6 hour trek, it’s not easy to hop from banking on one coast to the buy-side on the other coast.
 Pretty much all the analysts I knew in California stayed there, and pretty much all the ones in New York stayed on the east coast.

-So by starting out in a particular city, you’re more likely to stay in that region unless you can pull off in-person trips or interview entirely via video conference (unlikely for the traditional exit opportunities).
+So you’re more likely to stay in your first region unless you can pull off in-person trips or interview entirely via video conference (unlikely for traditional exit opportunities).

-Again, people like to argue that New York has “better” exit opportunities is as greatly exaggerated as the questions over pay and hours; plenty of analysts on the west coast and elsewhere get into mega-funds – it’s just that they go to the offices in their region rather than NY.
+Again, people like to argue that New York has “better” exit opportunities, but plenty of analysts on the west coast and elsewhere get into mega-funds as well; it’s just that they work at local offices rather than in NYC.